rmjordas/awesome-vue/content/projects-using-vue-js/apps-websites.md

 - [Inoreader.com](https://inoreader.com/) - One of the biggest RSS readers and news aggregators out there
 - [AwesomeTechStack](https://awesometechstack.com) - Website Tech Stack Analyzer
 - [massCode](https://github.com/antonreshetov/massCode) - An open source code snippets manager for developers.
 Build with Electron, Vue and Monaco editor
+- [ClipLeap](https://www.clipleap.com/) - Platform for posting and sharing moments in long videos.
+- [RSVP Keeper](https://www.rsvpkeeper.com/) - Online reservations made easy.
+Get your event up and running in no time.
+Made with Vue and Go